the-axmc/LivestockOracle/README.md

 The `frontend/` directory hosts a lightweight Vite + React dashboard that interacts with the on-chain registry + voucher stack.
 Features:

-- Wallet connect panel (Metamask/EIP-1193) with transaction status banner.
+- Wallet connect panel (EIP-1193 / MetaMask) that auto-switches to Rayls testnet with transaction status banner.
+- Guided layout split into four operator lanes: Livestock owners, Cooperatives, Dashboard (wallet + auth feeds + cow walkthrough), and Liquidity providers.
 - Admin onboarding flow that flips KYC + borrower/coop/bank flags inside `KYCRegistry`.
 - Animal passport minting form for registrars.
 - Cooperative attestation form that writes to `CooperativeAttestor`.
 - Grant voucher minter + GuaranteePool grant deposit helper for grantors.
+- A cow example runbook that sequentially creates the species, mints a passport, requests a loan, posts a credit score, and funds the disbursement.
+- Borrower health factor + credit score widgets that read directly from SpeciesLending and SpeciesOracle so cooperatives and banks can view risk telemetry instantly.
 - **Three dedicated auth logs** that categorize actions by actor type:
   - Livestock owners (passport mints, borrower onboarding)
   - Cooperatives (attestations, membership status updates)